PasswordVault/passwordvault/README.md

 ![Type password to log into Amazon](promo/amazon-login.jpg)

-This sketch for the [Seeed Wio Terminal]() reads a list of passwords from a file "/olav.txt" on the SD card and displays them on the screen of a Wio Terminal.
-This is in preparation to manage multiple password files for different users.
+This sketch for the [Seeed Wio Terminal (affiliate link)](https://amzn.to/3qARCI7) reads a list ofencrypted passwords from a file "/crypted.txt" on the SD card and displays them on the screen of a Wio Terminal.

-You can select an entry from the list by filtering and browsing with the 5-way joystick of the Wio Terminal.
+Once you have unlocked the software by keying in your master passcode, you can select an entry from the list by filtering and browsing with the 5-way joystick of the Wio Terminal.
+A password entry is selected by pressing the 5-way joystick.

 ![Filtering and browsing](promo/password-filtering.jpg)

-Once you have selected an entry by pression the 5-way joystick, the password is typed to your computer by emulating a keyboard.
+The password is then typed to your computer by emulating a keyboard.
+This works for Windows, macOS, Linux, RaspberryPi and even on iPads.

 You switch between filter and list views by pressing the leftmost button.

+The passwords are stored encrypted with the XXTEA algorithm.
+A simple python script is provided to create a file with encrypted passwords.

 ## How to prepare the password file

 I use https://www.passwordstore.org/ to manage my passwords.
-There is a simple Python script to export these passwords into a file that PasswordVault can read.
+There is a simple Python script `passwords.py` to export these passwords into a file that PasswordVault can read.

-ATTENTION: Currently, this file contains your passwords in cleartext.
-Do not keep this file lying around!

 To export your passwords, first install the dependencies into a virtual Python environment, then simply run it: